 3. three additional courses at or above the 400 level, none of which may be cross-listed from outside the department.

 4. two electives in philosophy with no more than one of them at the 100 level and no more than one of them cross-listed from outside the department.

 Concentrators normally complete 201, 203 and the logic requirement (either 100, 200 or 240) by the end of their sophomore year.
 Students considering graduate school in philosophy should take 308, 310, or 355 by the end of their junior year.

 Senior concentrators complete the Senior Seminar (550) in the fall of the senior year.
 Each student in 550 will complete a senior project.

-Candidates for honors must have an average of at least 3.67 in 9 of their philosophy courses, have earned an A on their senior project, and submit and successfully defend orally a final version of their senior project during the spring semester of their senior year.
+Candidates for honors must have an average of at least 3.7 in all of their philosophy courses and have earned an A on their senior project.

-A minor in philosophy can be of two kinds: standard (five courses consisting of one course from among 100, 200 or 240; 201, 203 and two other courses); or correlative (five courses in philosophy correlative to the field of concentration and approved by the department).
+A minor in philosophy can be of two kinds: standard (five courses consisting of one course from among 100, 200 or 240; 201, 203 and two other courses, one of which must be at the 400 level); or thematic (five courses in philosophy that are thematically related, one of which must be at the 400 level) Thematic minors must be approved by the department.
 Non-Hamilton courses will not normally count toward the minor.